Non-resident Indians (NRI) who live overseas may want to send back their earnings to their families or make investments in India.

 A Non-resident Indian account is a bank account opened by a Non-resident Indian, an Overseas Citizen of India, or a Person of Indian Origin (PIO).

-It is a bank account that is authorized by the Reserve Bank of India which functions to provide various banking and financial services to people of Indian descent living and working abroad.
+It is a bank account that is authorized by the Reserve Bank of India and functions to provide various banking and financial services to people of Indian descent living and working abroad.

 Non-resident Indians have the choice between three types of accounts to open in India.